-- It is enabled with the flag -XDoRec, which is in turn implied by -fglasgow-exts. - If recursive bindings are required for a monad, then that monad must be declared an instance of the MonadFix class. - The following instances of MonadFix are automatically provided: List, Maybe, IO.
-Furthermore, the Control.Monad.ST and Control.Monad.ST.Lazy modules provide the instances of the MonadFix class for Haskell's internal state monad (strict and lazy, respectively). - Like let and where bindings, name shadowing is not allowed within a rec; that is, all the names bound in a single rec must be distinct (Section 3.3 of the paper). - It supports rebindable syntax (see Section 7.3.11).
+- It is enabled with the flag -XDoRec. - If recursive bindings are required for a monad, then that monad must be declared an instance of the MonadFix class. - The following instances of MonadFix are automatically provided: List, Maybe, IO.
+Furthermore, the Control.Monad.ST and Control.Monad.ST.Lazy modules provide the instances of the MonadFix class for Haskell's internal state monad (strict and lazy, respectively). - Like let and where bindings, name shadowing is not allowed within a rec; that is, all the names bound in a single rec must be distinct (Section 3.3 of the paper). - It supports rebindable syntax (see Section 7.3.12).

-7.3.7.2 Mdo-notation (deprecated)
+7.3.8.2 Mdo-notation (deprecated)